 If you don’t want to block entire countries from accessing your website, you can blacklist specific IP addresses.

-When blacklisted, traffic from the corresponding IP address will be rejected by your website’s server.
+When blacklisted, traffic from the corresponding An IP Address (Internet Protocol Address) is a unique numerical identifier assigned to every device connected ...
+More will be rejected by your website’s server.
 Just monitor your website’s traffic logs during a DDoS attack while taking note of IP addresses that follow a suspicious pattern.
 You can then blacklist those IP addresses to prevent them from harming your website.

 Like geoblocking, you can blacklist IP addresses either within your hosting service account or by using a